EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/evernodekit/overview.md

 If the contract files directory also contains a file named `hp.cfg.override`, it will be used to override the hp.cfg of all nodes.
 This can be used to set contract-specific parameters like 'bin_path' and 'bin_args'

-An example `hp.cfg.override` file for a NodeJs application (the HotPocket developer kit NodeJs starter contract automatically includes this file for you):
+An example `hp.cfg.override` file for a NodeJs application (When you create a stater contract via `evernodecli`, it automatically includes this file for you):

 ```
 {